Daniel F. Benevento

 The ship arrived in the United Kingdom and the troops disembarked.
 Dan was detailed to a stockage depot for a day or two.
 He would then be shuffled off to a “package” area to be placed into a smaller group of replacement soldiers.
 The group was soon taken across the English Channel by ship to La Havre, France, where they were assigned to the 15th Replacement Depot of the Ground Forces Reinforcement Command.
 Daniel was moved to the 21st Replacement Battalion, a forward depot located just to the rear of the forward troops.

 The life of a replacement soldier would be one of anxiousness and depression.
 He could hear the sound of gunfire and explosions of artillery in the distance.
 The war was getting closer and closer for Private Benevento.
-All there was to do was hope that his training payed off while await his turn on the front lines.
+All there was to do was hope that his training payed off while awaiting his turn on the front lines.
 He would not have to wait long.

 253rd Inf.
 Regiment Crest